rahlk/CADET/README.md

 ## 📘&nbsp; License
-CAUPER is released under the under terms of the [MIT License](LICENSE).
+CADET is released under the under terms of the [MIT License](LICENSE).